MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/windows10-deploy-autopilot.md

 For more info, see [Phase 4: Office 365 ProPlus infrastructure for Microsoft 365 Enterprise](office365proplus-infrastructure.md).

-## Step 2: Remediate
+## Step 2: Testing phase
-Once you've completed the scenarios and requirements in [Step 1: Assess](#step-1-assess), you can move to this stage.
+Once you've completed the scenarios and requirements in [Step 1: Consideration phase](#step-1-consideration-phase), you can move to this stage.

 To use Windows AutoPilot, make sure you are ready to perform these tasks:
 * [Networking](#21-networking)